Guarantees for Tuning the Step Size using a Learning-to-Learn Approach: Generalization for Trained Optimizer

 Here again $\wt$ is the result of running $t$ iterations of the gradient descent on the training set starting from point 0, and we use the same truncation as before.
-The empirical meta objective is defined as
+The empirical meta-objective is defined as

 where each $P_k$ is independently sampled according to the described procedure.